scylladb/scylladb/docs/using-scylla/integrations/integration-spark.rst

 Scylla is Apache Cassandra compatible at the CQL binary protocol level, and any driver which uses CQL will work with Scylla (more :doc:`here </using-scylla/drivers/index>`).
 Any application which uses a CQL driver will work with Scylla.

 The list below contains integration projects using Scylla with Spark.
-If you have tested your application with Scylla and want to publish the results, contact us using the `mailing list <https://groups.google.com/d/forum/scylladb-users>`_.
+If you have tested your application with Scylla and want to publish the results, contact us using the `community forum <https://forum.scylladb.com>`_.